26 Presenting the Data

 If you have smaller than 10 observations in a group, it is more appropriate to use an individual value plot (equivalent to a scatterplot when one axis is a categorical variable) or a jitter plot.
 Having the raw data is important in these cases.

-The key to a good summary is understanding the question of interest and building a graphic which addresses this question through a useful characterization of the variability.
+The key to a good summary is understanding the question of interest and building a graphic that addresses the question through a useful characterization of the variability.